 At the same time when the story was public, the FDA made a surprise inspection of their nose.

-In further investigation, it was found that Theranos’s Edison Blood Testing machines, only performed about 12 out of 250 tests, and even those produced widely erratic results.
+In further investigation, it was found that Theranos’s Edison Blood Testing machines only performed about 12 out of 250 tests, and even those produced widely inconsistent results.

-Now the Theranos was in full damage control.
+Now the Theranos was in complete damage control.
 Elizabeth broke up with Sunny and fired him.

 The criminal investigation was underway, the probe by the Securities and Exchange Commission was also proceeding.

 The investors began suing Theranos, one after the other.

 Partner Fund sued for US $ 100 Million, Walgreens for the US $ 140 Million.

 Elizabeth had to close the trial laboratory and pay the US $ 4.5 Million to Arizona State, where most patients had received testing.

 10 patients would sue Theranos for medical battery.

 But shockingly, amongst all of this, Elizabeth never apologised.